orbeon/orbeon-forms-doc/Installation-~-Configuring-a-Form-Runner-eXist-database.md

 _NOTE: Without this configuration, free-text search in the Form Runner summary page won't work._

-_NOTE: Full-text indexing is configured by default in the sample database that comes with Orbeon Forms starting 2011-01-18._

 ## Configuring Form Runner

 The last step is to tell Form Runner how to connect to eXist.
 Set the following property in the Orbeon `properties-local.xml` file.
 With Orbeon Forms 4.0: